RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 All services are run in Docker containers and managed with Docker Compose.

+> [!TIP]
-*Due to the flexibility of [Gluetun](https://github.com/qdm12/gluetun) the guide can be easily adapted to work with any wireguard or OpenVPN based VPN provider by referring to the [Gluetun wiki documentation](https://github.com/qdm12/gluetun-wiki).*
+> Due to the flexibility of [Gluetun](https://github.com/qdm12/gluetun) the guide can be easily adapted to work with any wireguard or OpenVPN based VPN provider by referring to the [Gluetun wiki documentation](https://github.com/qdm12/gluetun-wiki).

+> [!IMPORTANT]
-*Prior knowledge of Docker, Deluge and linuxserver.io containers are assumed.*
+> Prior knowledge of Docker, Deluge and linuxserver.io containers are assumed.

 ## Technologies
 - [Docker Compose](https://docs.docker.com/compose/install/)